sassoftware/esp-kubernetes/TLS.md

 ## Deploy an issuer

 This demo uses [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol and [letsencrypt](https://letsencrypt.org/how-it-works/) as the issuer.
 Other issuers can also be configured.
-Note that letsencrypt has a very strict rate limit for producation certificates, so for test purpose we use a [staging issuer](https://gitlab.sas.com/shhuan/esp-k8s-operator/blob/master/oauth2/cert-manager/staging-issuer.yaml) and once everything works we will switch to
+Note that letsencrypt has a very strict rate limit for production certificates, so for test purpose we use a [staging issuer](https://gitlab.sas.com/shhuan/esp-k8s-operator/blob/master/oauth2/cert-manager/staging-issuer.yaml) and after everything works, we switch to
 [production issuer](https://gitlab.sas.com/shhuan/esp-k8s-operator/blob/master/oauth2/cert-manager/production-issuer.yaml).

 ```shell